 Once the linen is out of the wash, either by machine or hand, hang it on a hanger and hand-flatten major wrinkles to avoid having to iron later.
 I personally like small wrinkles in linen.
 If you like your linen fresh off the iron, I recommend hanging it until it’s almost dry and ironing while it’s still about 10% damp.
 Ironing garments that are still wet can scorch the fabric so please be patient and wait until it is mostly dry but still slightly damp feeling.

 Did you have any questions along the way?
 Do you have information that would be a good addition to this guide?
 Please share.
 Leave me a comment below.
-I'd love to add to the knowledge base and care manuals.

 1. lacking interest or excitement; dull.